yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 # Introduction

-This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation in an {{App2App}} OAuth grant.
+This document, *OAuth 2.0 App2App Browser-less Flow*, describes a protocol enabling native (**Browser-less**) app navigation of an {{App2App}} OAuth grant.

 When Clients and Authorization Servers are located on *different Trust Domains*, authorization requests may traverse across trust domains using federation, involving Authorization Servers acting as clients of *Downstream Authorization Server*.

 Such federation setups are used to create trust networks for example in Academia and in the business world across corporations.

-However in {{App2App}} scenarios these setups mandate using a web browser as the user-agent, because redirecting Authorization Servers url's are not claimed by any native app.
+However in {{App2App}} scenarios these setups mandate using the web browser as user-agent, because federating Authorization Servers url's are not claimed by any native app.

 The use of the web browser in App2App flows, degrades the user experience somewhat.